Microsoft Power BI vs Google Data Studio vs Trevor.io

 Trevor pain points

-- Range of data source connectors could be greater.
+- Trevor supports popular databases and data warehouses, but the range of additional data source connectors could be greater.

 - Not a data modelling or data cleaning tool.